fur-q/lua-ircclient/doc/ircclient.md

 ### Events

-Events are registered with [session.register](#sessionregisterevt-callback) and called when the corresponding event is received from the IRC server.
+Event handlers are registered with [session.register](#sessionregisterevt-callback) and called when the corresponding event is received from the IRC server.
+Only one handler may be registered for each event.

 Unless otherwise specified, the first two parameters to the callback function are always the
 following: